Prcuvu/bilibili-aid-bvid-converter/README.md

 The source code can be compiled with both Microsoft Visual C++ (14.0 and above) and MinGW.

-For Microsoft Visual C++, "Use Unicode Character Set" must be set.
+For Microsoft Visual C++, pass `/source-charset:UTF-8` to compiler options and "Use Unicode Character Set" must be set.

 For MinGW, pass `-DUNICODE -mwindows -municode` flags to `gcc`.